oshaughnessy/maysl.soccer/_pages/rules.md

   goal-makers.
 * If a team is short players, both can agree to play short and keep an even number of players on the field.
-* For coed matches, try to keep a balance of girls and boys.
-Try to keep an even physical match.
+* When borrowing for coed matches, try to keep a balance of girls and boys.
+  Seek an even physical match.

 ### Guest Eligibility